Etched in Stone

 Explore a rare collection of early medieval namestones that are unique to North East England

-This exhibition is all about Anglo-Saxons in the North East of England, as seen through a rare set of 31 sculptures called 'namestones'.Each one is unique, and commemorates an individual who lived through the height of the Viking raids.Typically carved with a name and a cross with a cavity that may once have held a relic or a jewel, their style, shape and design is unique to the region.
+This exhibition is all about the early medieval people of North East England, as seen through a rare set of 31 sculptures called 'namestones'.Each one is unique, and commemorates an individual who lived through the height of the Viking raids.Typically carved with a name and a cross with a cavity that may once have held a relic or a jewel, their style, shape and design is unique to the region.

 What is a namestone?